 We have adopted written procedures establishing a process by which our shareholders can communicate with the Board of Directors regarding various topics related to the company.
 A shareholder desiring to communicate with the Board, or any individual director, should send his or her written message to the Board of Directors (or the applicable director or directors) care of the Corporate Secretary, MicroVision, Inc., 18390 NE 68th Street, Redmond, Washington 98052.
-Each submission will be forwarded, without editing or alteration, by the Secretary of the company to the Board, or the applicable director or directors, on or prior to the next scheduled meeting of the Board.
+Each submission will be forwarded, without editing or alteration, by the Secretary of the company to the Board, or the applicable director or directors or directors or directors.
 The Board will determine the method by which such submission will be reviewed and considered.
 The Board may also request the submitting shareholder to furnish additional information it may reasonably require or deem necessary to sufficiently review and consider the submission of such shareholder.